 \section{Introduction}

-Statistical analysis often seeks to recover latent heterogeneity from noisy measurements.
-In compound decision, measurement-error, and empirical Bayes problems, objects of interest such as posterior means and decision rules depend on the unknown distribution of latent effects.
+Many statistical problems are naturally formulated in terms of latent effects observed through noise.
+In compound decision, measurement error, and empirical Bayes problems, estimands such as posterior means depend not only on the noise model but also on the unknown distribution of those latent effects.
 This naturally shifts attention to recovering that distribution from the data, a task known as deconvolution.
 Deconvolution, however, is notoriously difficult: it is an ill-posed inverse problem, and the object to be recovered is itself infinite-dimensional.

-Tweedie’s formula shows that deconvolution can sometimes be sidestepped altogether.
-Suppose that $Y \sim \mathcal{N}(X, \sigma^2)$, where $X \sim P_X$ is an unknown latent signal. \citet{robbins1956Tweedie} credits Maurice Tweedie with the identity
+Tweedie's formula shows that one can estimate posterior means without recovering the latent distribution.
+Suppose that $Y \sim \mathcal{N}(X, \sigma^2)$, where $X \sim P_X$ is an unknown latent signal. \cite{robbins1956Tweedie} credits Maurice Tweedie with the identity

-where $f_Y$ is the marginal density of the observable $Y$.
-The key feature of this identity is that it represents the posterior mean directly as a function of the observable density, without requiring recovery of the latent distribution $P_X$.
+where \(f_Y\) is the marginal density of the observable \(Y\).
+The identity represents the posterior mean directly in terms of the observable density, which can be estimated without recovering the latent distribution \(P_X\).